Presbyterian Church in America: Merger with the Reformed Presbyterian Church, Evangelical Synod (1982)

-In 1982, the PCA merged with the Reformed Presbyterian Church, Evangelical Synod (RPCES), with 25,673 communicant members and 482 ministers in 189 congregations in the United States as well as in a few Canadian provinces.
+In 1982, the PCA merged with the Reformed Presbyterian Church, Evangelical Synod In 1982, the PCA merged with the Reformed Presbyterian Church, Evangelical Synod (RPCES), which had congregations in the United States and Canada.
 Discussions had begun in 1979 with the Reformed Presbyterian Church, Evangelical Synod, which had itself come about due to a merger between the Evangelical Presbyterian Church (formerly the Bible Presbyterian Church – Columbus Synod and not the current denomination of the same name) and the Reformed Presbyterian Church, General Synod (a group of "New Light" Covenanters).
 The RPCES brought to the PCA a more broadly national base of membership with a denominational college, Covenant College, and a seminary, Covenant Theological Seminary.
 Previously, the PCA had relied on independent evangelical institutions such as Reformed Theological Seminary in Jackson, Mississippi and Westminster Theological Seminary in Philadelphia, Pennsylvania.

 The PCA had originally invited three denominations to the merger, including the Orthodox Presbyterian Church (OPC) and the Reformed Presbyterian Church of North America (RPCNA).
 The OPC voted to accept the invitation to join the PCA, but the PCA voted against receiving them.
 The PCA presbyteries did not approve the application by the required three-quarters majority, and so the proposed invitation process was terminated without the OPC presbyteries voting on the issue.
 The RPCES was the only church to carry through with the merger.
 The merger was called "Joining and Receiving".
 When a sufficient number of RPCES and PCA presbyteries voted in favor of the plan, the final votes occurred at the respective annual meetings, both held in Grand Rapids, Michigan: the RPCES Synod voted to join the PCA on June 12, 1982, and the PCA General Assembly voted to receive the RPCES on June 14.
 The Reformed Presbyterian Church, Evangelical Synod agencies and committees were united with their PCA counterparts.
 The history and historical documents of the RPCES were incorporated into the PCA.
 Graduates from Covenant College and Seminary were also officially recognized.